-About the B.S. in Management & Industrial Relations
+Bachelor of Science, BS in Management & Industrial Relations Degree Program

 The program offers flexibility in the selection of electives to fulfill the major requirements.
 After completion of required courses, the student may elect courses in small business and entrepreneurship, advanced operations management, human resource skills and programs, labor law and conflict management, to complete the major.
 Students following an entrepreneurial studies track, for instance, would take courses in small business, advanced operations management, and labor law; and complete an independent study focused on the preparation of a comprehensive business.

 - Students will understand the knowledge of all core business disciplines and related functional skills that will assist in learning how to work effectively with people in an organization.